 While it's a great concept for Corporateland, I'm keen to explore how we could use it for collaborative learning communities online.

-Many of my Cozy Web communities are full of voracious readers.
+Many of my communities are full of voracious readers.
 We're often looking for ways to run ad-hoc book clubs and reading groups, but the established formats are fairly vanilla.
 Standard Zoom calls.
 Or async stream discussions in Slack-esque apps.

 One challenge of distributed learning is the coordination around timing.
 Async reading doesn't focus collective attention in one place at one time.